Jaiiinam/Projects/README.md

 # Academic Projects
-This repository includes acedamic projects.
-Most of these projects are final projects but there are some projects which I have worked on for my personal learning experience.
+This repository includes my acedamic projects.
+Most of these projects are final projects however, I will be uploading other projects which I have worked on for my personal learning experience.
+The following projects should be in the repository:

 1. Route case study